-Students who recognize that they are having academic problems should request counseling on an individual basis with their professors and academic advisor.
+Students experiencing academic challenges may request individual counseling with their and academic advisor, professors, and the academic support department.
 Students who are determined to be at academic risk may also be required to repeat classes, take fewer classes, and participate in academic support tutorials or workshops.
 Although the Law Schools provide a range of academic support services, including tutoring, academic workshops, and academic counseling, it is the student's obligation to seek out and participate in these services.